piotrplenik/clean-code-php/README.md

 **Good:**

-The best solution is move out the dependencies of `parseBetterPHPAlternative()` function.
+The best solution is to move out the dependencies of `parseBetterPHPAlternative()` function.

 ```php
 class Tokenizer